a10networks/AWS-CFT/README.md

 ## Introduction

 This is the repository of CFTs for deploying A10 ADC in the AWS environment .
-With the one click you will be able to deploy new stack with vThunder .
+With the one click you will be able to deploy new stack in AWS with vThunder .

 ## What is CFT (CloudFormation Template)